First Nation Acknowledgement

 We weave our magic on all kinds of people.

 The Bribie Island Community Arts Centre began as a Chamber of Commerce project to celebrate Australia's bicentenary.
-The Centre was designed by leading Gallery Architect Paul Wallace and was opened in 1988 on the 11th of December.
+The Centre was designed by leading Gallery Architect Paul Wallace and was opened on the 11th of December 1988.
 What has resulted is one of Australia’s largest and busiest arts centres, with space for display, retail, workshops and studios, and catering for more than twenty kinds of arts and crafts.
 The Gallery and studios are for hire and the Centre has a range of different spaces to suit every need.

-OPEN TUESDAY to SUNDAY, 10am to 4pm.
-Entry is free.
+TUESDAY to SATURDAY, 9am to 4pm.